-1. Engagement and Performance .1

-2. Breakdown and Description of Significant Items in the Financial Statements .
-3

-3. Summary of Audit Findings .
-4

-3.1.
-Compliance of the Accounting System and the Financial Statements .
-4

-3.2.
-Information Provided .4

-3.4.
-Statement on Matters Pursuant to Section 273 (2) and (3) UGB 4 4.
-Auditor's Report 5
+Ί. Engagement and Performance 2.
+Breakdown and Description of Significant Items in the Financial Statements 3 3.
+Summary of Audit Findings 4 3.1.
+Compliance of the Accounting System and the Financial Statements 3.2.
+Information Provided 3.3.
+Internal Control System 4 4.
+Auditor's Report State ment of Financial Position as at 31 December 2022 1 ment of Financial Performance for the Year ending 31 December 2022 ement of Comparison of Budget and Actual Amounts for the Year 2022 ect Method Cash Flow Statement for the Year ending 31 December 2022s to the Financial Statements s to the Financial Statements www.pwc.at